CaelanBorowiec/docker-lemp-dev/readme.md

-Docker Compose LEMP stack for Laravel Framework
+Docker Compose LEMP stack for generic use
 =
 ### Services in the stack:
 * L - Linux (Alpine)